sarchlab/mgpusim/doc/prepare_benchmarks.md

 }
 ```

 The first argument is the driver of the benchmark.
 Driver serves as the API between the benchmark and the GPU simulator.
-The benchmark interact with the driver to control the GPUs.
+The benchmark interacts with the driver to control the GPUs.
 The field `hsaco` is the HSACO binary and we will see how we can load it from the `go-bindata` wrapped code.
 The third field `Length` is for the benchmark runner to configure this benchmark.
 The rest of the fields are benchmark specific data.
 We will see how the fields are used later.

 ## Load HSACO